NiraOfficial/niraclient/README.md

 ## Nira Client
 In this repo is a collection of collection of useful client -> server methods for Nira.

-Currently, methods are included for uploading files, checking for recently updated assets, and checking whether an asset has finished being processed by Nira after upload.
+Currently, methods are included for uploading assets, checking for recently updated assets, and checking whether an asset has finished being processed by Nira after upload.

 There are two main components: